Fédération Internationale de l'Automobile

-Its most prominent role is in the licensing and sanctioning of Formula One, World Rally Championship, World Endurance Championship, World Touring Car Cup, World Rallycross Championship, Formula E, and various other forms of racing.
+Its most prominent role is in the licensing and sanctioning of Formula One, World Rally Championship, World Endurance Championship, TCR World Tour, World Rallycross Championship, Formula E, and various other forms of racing.
 The FIA along with the Fédération Internationale de Motocyclisme (FIM) also certify land speed record attempts.
-The International Olympic Committee provisionally recognized the federation in 2011, and granted full recognition in 2013.
+The International Olympic Committee provisionally recognised the federation in 2011, and granted full recognition in 2013.

 History

 The Association Internationale des Automobile Clubs Reconnus (AIACR, English: 'International Association of Recognized Automobile Clubs') was founded in Paris on 20 June 1904, as an association of national motor clubs.
 The association was designed to represent the interests of motor car users, as well as to oversee the burgeoning international motor sport scene.

-In 1922, the AIACR delegated the organisation of automobile racing to the Commission Sportive Internationale (CSI), which would set the regulations for international Grand Prix motor racing.
-The European Drivers' Championship was introduced in 1931, a title awarded to the driver with the best results in the selected Grands Prix.
-Upon the resumption of motor racing after the Second World War, the AIACR was renamed the Fédération Internationale de l'Automobile.
-The FIA established a number of new racing categories, among them Formulas One and Two, and created the first World Championship, the Formula One World Drivers' Championship, in 1950.
+In 1922, the AIACR established the Commission Sportive Internationale (CSI), which would oversee international motorsport matters, such as setting the regulations for Grand Prix motor racing.
+Previously, this responsibility had been entrusted to the sporting commission of the Automobile Club de France.
+The World Manufacturers' Championship was introduced in 1925, replaced by the European Drivers' Championship in 1931 with a title awarded to the driver with the best results in the selected Grands Prix.

-The CSI determined the regulations and calendar of the major international championships, such as the Formula One World Championship, World Sportscar Championship and European Rally Championship.
-Meanwhile, the organisers of the individual races (for example local or national clubs) were responsible for accepting entries, paying prize money, and the general running of each event.
-In Formula One, this led to tension between the teams, which formed themselves into the Formula One Constructors Association (FOCA) founded in 1974, event organisers and the CSI.
-The FIA and CSI were largely amateur organisations, and FOCA under the control of Bernie Ecclestone began to take charge of various aspects of organising the events, as well as setting terms with race organisers for the arrival of teams and the amount of prize money.
-This led to the FIA President Prince Metternich attempting to reassert its authority by appointing Jean-Marie Balestre as the head of the CSI in 1978, who promptly reformed the committee into the autonomous Fédération Internationale du Sport Automobile (FISA).
+Upon resumption of motorsport after the Second World War, the AIACR was renamed the Fédération Internationale de l'Automobile.
+The FIA established a number of championships in the following years; the World Championship for Drivers in 1950, and the World Championship for Sports Cars in 1953.
+That same year it also established the European Rally Championship, and then in 1963, the European Touring Car Challenge.